What to Expect During Your First Session

 tools to make the adjustments necessary to find more contentment, and create the life that you want.

 During our initial communication, prospective clients provide a brief overview of what is bringing them in for services.
 This allows me to ensure that my training and experience is well matched to meet your current needs.
 We will begin with a comprehensive evaluation so that I can get a clear picture of your unique history,

 life experiences, and concerns.
 This can take one or more sessions.
 With this information, we will then create a plan together to achieve your goals.

 - $220.00 for 60 minute therapy session

-Benefits to Pay for My Therapy? by Judy C. Roberts, former Ethics Consultant for the Washington Mental Health Counselors Association.
-This is a brief overview of things that should be considered when making an informed decision to use insurance benefits to pay for therapy.
+to Pay for My Therapy? by Judy C. Roberts, former Ethics Consultant for the Washington Mental Health Counselors Association.
+This is a brief overview of things that should be considered when making an informed decision to use insurance benefits to pay for mental health counseling.

-Other insurance companies will frequently reimburse clients for my services as an out-of-network provider.
-This typically ranges somewhere between 50-80% of their determined reimbursable rates for counseling services.
-If this is the option chosen, I will provide a receipt for the session, which may be submitted by the client to the insurance company for direct reimbursement.
-In these cases, it is the client's responsibility to pay for the session fees in full at the time of service.
-Clients will need to contact their insurance company to assess the level and conditions of coverage, if any, as individual plans vary.
+Other insurance companies may reimburse clients for my services as an out-of-network provider.
+If this is the option chosen, upon request I will provide a receipt for the session, which may be submitted by the client to the insurance company for direct reimbursement.
+In these cases, session fees are payable in full at the time of service.
+Clients will need to contact their insurance company to assess the level and conditions of coverage that may exist, as individual plans vary.